andreasbm/readme/README.md

   <img src="https://raw.githubusercontent.com/andreasbm/readme/master/assets/demo.gif" alt="Demo" width="800" />
 </p>

-* **Simple:** Extremely simple to use - so simple that it almost feels like magic!
+* **Simple**: Extremely simple to use - so simple that it almost feels like magic!
-* **Powerful:** Customize almost everything - add your own templates and variables if you like
+* **Powerful**: Customize almost everything - add your own templates and variables if you like
-* **Awesome:** The tool you don't know you need before you have many different repositories that all need maintenance
+* **Awesome**: The tool you don't know you need before you have many different repositories that all need maintenance

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/line-colored.png)